-Every year, the board of directors of the Company ("Board") considers an annual dividend, post year end.
+The board of directors of the Company ("Board") considers a dividend on an annual basis.
 Dividends are subject to the Group's financial position and market conditions.
-Considering the Group's large and growing order book and its impact on working capital requirements, the Board has resolved not to declare a dividend for the period under review.
+Considering the Group's significant order book, its expected growth trajectory and future working capital requirements, the Board has resolved not to declare a dividend for the year under review.